khowling/aks-deploy-arm/README.md

 A comprehensive, simplified AKS-based provisioning script that deploys a feature-complete, opinionated, best-practice AKS operating environment.

-The script results in a taylored, operational AKS environment configured to meet your organsiational & applcations requirements, but incorporating the latest best-practise recommended configration and features.
+The script results in a tailored, operational AKS environment configured to meet your organization & application requirements, in addition, ensuring the latest recommended AKS configurations and features are followed.

-This accelerated provisioning script can save your project team many hours from sifting though the many advanced configration options and addons,  and manually hand-crafting environments.
+This accelerated provisioning script can save your project team many hours from sifting through the many advanced configuration options and addons, and manually hand-crafting environments.

-In addtion, the script has been designed so you can incorporated it into your CI/CD tools to fully automate future enviroenment creation
+In addition, the script has been designed to be incorporated it into your CI/CD tools to fully automate  environment creation

-##  Conditional, taylored approach

-The script configures all the recommended AKS options&addons, and includes all the additional resources to provide a fully-functional  environment ready to deploy production-ready applications.

-One size does not fill all!
-To allow this script to be relevent for requirements between "I just want a managed PaaS to deploy a webapp" to "I need a hardened, locked down, secure environemtn to run my financial applications", the script conditionally provisions features/resources based on your operations requirements, and in many cases, offering preferences for Azure-native or OSS components covering:
-* Cluster security and access
-* Monitoring
-* Application requirements (ingress)
-* H/W requirements (IO optimised, CPU optimised etc)
-* Hosting containers
-* Required application features
-* Networking commectivity requirements

 ## Running the Script

-There a 2 ways to lauch the script
+There are 2 ways to run the script
-* The **highly** recommended way is to use this **[app](https://khcommon.z6.web.core.windows.net?v=v1.7)** to guide you through a series of questions where you can specify your operational needs, this outputs the command line you can then paste to launch the script
+* It's **highly** recommended to run the script using this **[app](https://khcommon.z6.web.core.windows.net?v=v1.7)**, this will guide you through a series of questions where you can specify your cluster, application and networking needs.
+This results in the command line you can then paste into your linux terminal (or cloud shell) to launch the script.
-* Alternativly, you can manaully run the script, constructing your own command line options, this is a great option once you have been through the app once, and you want to add to your automated release process
+* Alternatively, you can manually run the script, constructing your own command line options, this is a great option once you have been through the app once, and you want to add to your automated release process

     ```